KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

   :width: 200px
   :alt: Kdenlive directory structure

 The first step is creating a new (empty) folder for our new project.
 I will call it :file:`quickstart-tutorial/` in this tutorial.
-Then get some sample video clips, or download them from here: ::download:`kdenlive-tutorial-videos-2011-avi.zip </files/kdenlive-tutorial-videos-2011-avi.zip>`.
+Then get some sample video clips, or download them from here ::download:`kdenlive-tutorial-videos-2011-avi.zip </files/kdenlive-tutorial-videos-2011-avi.zip>`.
 (7 MB) [1]_ , and extract them to e.g. a :file:`quickstart-tutorial/Videos/` subfolder inside the project folder.